 If you stay, are things really going to change?

-If you’re able to answer the above questions, you should be able to effectively determine if taking a counter offer will be the correct course of action for you.
+If you’re able to answer the above questions, you should be able to effectively determine if taking a counteroffer will be the correct course of action for you.
 Taking a new position and changing employers can be scary.
-If you do end up taking the counter offer, do all you can to make sure you’re part of the 20 percent that stay.
+If you do end up taking the counteroffer, do all you can to make sure you’re part of the 20% that stays.
 Looking for assistance with your job search?
-Reach out to us to request a consultation.
+Contact us.